 |GEOG 481||Topographic Mapping with Lidar||3|

 |or GEOG 892||Geospatial Applications of Unmanned Aerial Systems|

 Graduate courses carry numbers from 500 to 699 and 800 to 899.
 Advanced undergraduate courses numbered between 400 and 499 may be used to meet some graduate degree requirements when taken by graduate students.
 Courses below the 400 level may not.
 A graduate student may register for or audit these courses in order to make up deficiencies or to fill in gaps in previous education but not to meet requirements for an advanced degree.

-- Differentiate between various remote sensing technologies fora wide variety of earth observation and mapping applications.
+- variety of earth observation and mapping applications. a wide

 - Apply the technical and analytical competencies to extract quantitative and qualitative information from remotely sensed earth observations.